DarrinM37/Election_Analysis/README.md

 Raymon Anthony Doane: 3.1% (11,606)

-The winner of the election was:
+The winner of the election with vote count and percentage-

 Diana DeGette